Vasc01/file-compression-exercise/README.md

 ──────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────
 ```

-Commands for encoding decoding and display of the info block are available in long and short version.
+Commands for encoding, decoding and display of the info block are available in long and short version.

 | Command      | Shortcut   |
 |--------------|------------|